d1618033/python-redfish-utility/docs/slate/source/includes/_rawcommands.md

 Including the help flag will display help for the command.

+- **--response**

+Use this flag to return the iLO response body.

+- **--getheaders**

+Use this flag to return the iLO response headers.

+- **--headers=HEADERS**

+Use this flag to add extra headers to the request.

+Usage: --headers=HEADER:VALUE,HEADER:VALUE

+- **--silent**

+Use this flag to silence responses.

 - **--service**

 Use this flag to enable service mode and increase the function speed.